 Equipped with a couple of eyepieces, the Celestron 70az Refractor – ‘AstroMaster’, allows the young star gazers to zoom into the lunar surface detail and take a wider view of the galaxy.

 The 90mm or 3.5” aperture is not the largest around but it still promises to offer some stunning views of the night sky and the planetary bodies.
-The telescope is worth only $150 but will definitely be able to create a yearning to get advanced equipment in your kids.
+This affordable telescope will definitely be able to create a yearning to get advanced equipment in your kids.

 - Aperture: 90mm